crhuber/linux-cheatsheet/readme.md

 $ asdf install nodejs 12.18.2

-$ asdf global nodejs 12.18.2
+$ asdf set -u nodejs 12.18.2
 ```

 * Asdf Global

-Using asdf global creates a file under your HOME directory called .tool-versions.
+Using asdf set -u creates a file under your HOME directory called .tool-versions.
 This lets asdf know which versions to use.
 And of course, in contrast to global, there is also the local keyword that creates another .tool-versions.
 This is useful when projects require different version.

 ```
 $ cat ~/.tool-versions